eaglejs/mb-vue-native/README.md

 - `npm run android` <== Do this with a real android device with USB debugging turned on and connected to your computer.

 The app should run with a simple login page that does nothing at the moment.
+I did choose to go with the react-native environment here for deployments as expo was hit or miss when I would deploy to a device. installation instructions can be found here. https://vue-native.io/docs/installation.html#For-React-Native-CLI-users